AndrewLaing/NotepadXD/README.md

 # NotepadXD
-Another Windows Notepad clone, with most of the functionality that you would expect from one.
+A simple Notepad app with most of the functionality that you would expect from one.

 # Screenshots
 ![Main User Interface](notepadXD_main.jpg)